The keys to a property are returned to the landlord.

 Dealing with late or non-payment of rent can be stressful, especially if you rely on that income for your own bills and monthly mortgage payments.
 Before you decide to serve an eviction notice and make a claim on your rent guarantee insurance, there are a number of steps you may want to consider to help get things back on track.

-If you haven't done so already, have the conversation with your tenants to find out what the issue could be?
-The tenants might have hit short term financial difficulties where you can try to work together to come up with a payment plan for reclaiming most or all of the unpaid rent.
-For good and reliable tenants, you might consider being flexible.
-If the financial difficulties are long-term and the tenant is unwilling to co-operate, it might be best to break the contract and seek new tenants.
+If you haven't done so already, have a conversation with your tenants to find out what the issue could be.
+The tenants might have hit short-term financial difficulties where you can try to work together to come up with a payment plan for reclaiming all of the unpaid rent.

-There are some helpful sources you can suggest for tenants experiencing financial difficulties, including the Money Advice Service's Money Navigator Tool and the Business Debtline for free and impartial money advice.
+There are some helpful resources you can suggest for tenants experiencing financial difficulties, including the Money Advice Service's Money Navigator Tool and the Business Debtline, for free and impartial money advice.

 If you have legal expenses insurance, you will also have access to DAS Businesslaw where you can find helpful guides on what to do if your tenants aren't paying their rent, as well as a useful payment plan template.

-DAS Businesslaw also contains a number of other useful templates and guides for landlords, including:
+DAS Businesslaw also contains a number of other useful templates and guides for landlords outside of unpaid rent situations, including:

 • Tenancy agreements